-Bathroom design is evolving and concrete is a great alternative finish for a bathroom.
-Concrete finishes can be applied for a concrete bathroom design without using poured concrete.
+Bathroom design is evolving and concrete is a great alternative finish for a modern bathroom design.
+You can use applied concrete finishes for a concrete bathroom without using poured concrete.

-Concrete is a very versatile material. you can make concrete floors, walls, concrete sinks, and countertops.
+Concrete is a very versatile material.
+You can make concrete floors, walls, concrete sinks, and countertops.
 As an architect in NYC and owner of Fontan Architecture, I like to use concrete for its modern and unique look.
-It really feels architectural.
-I have even built entire homes out of concrete.
-I have another blog post if you want to read about Concrete House Design.
+It really feels architectural and unique.
+I have even built entire homes out of concrete, we have another blog post if you want to read a bit about Concrete House Design.

 Concrete Bathroom Floor

 If you are going to make a concrete floor in a bathroom you do not want it to be too textured to make sure it is comfortable to walk on.
-There are lots of details to take into consideration when making a bathroom especially when you are doing something a bit less common like a concrete bathroom.
+There are lots of details to take into consideration when making a bathroom especially when you are doing something a bit less common like a concrete bathroom and concrete shower floor.

 The picture below is of a close up look at the concrete bathroom floor.
-This bathroom has a curbless shower where the concrete floor is continuous in and out of the shower.
+This bathroom has a curbless shower where the concrete shower floor is continuous without a step or curb.
 We installed a linear drain with a concrete finish top to make it even more continuous.
 This is a very modern concrete bathroom design detail.
 The bathroom floors and walls are seamless.

-In this bathroom the owner had custom ceiling mounted towel bars made out of black tube metal hanging from the ceiling.
-This went very well with the concrete walls and floor.
-The most important thing about a bathroom design is that the bathroom has to be designed as one entity you need to make everything work together.
+In this concrete bathroom we also placed a custom ceiling mounted towel bar made out of black tube metal hanging from the ceiling.
+This went very well with the bathroom’s concrete walls and floor.
+The most important thing about a bathroom design is that the bathroom has to be designed as one entity, you need to make everything work together.
+Be consistent.

-In my opinion there is only one real reason to make you bathroom with concrete and that is because it looks awesome.
+In my opinion there is only one real reason to make your bathroom with concrete, and that is because it looks awesome.
 Concrete is a real modern look and gives a high end custom architectural feel to a bathroom design.
 The seamless nature of the concrete finishes is a major factor in its modern ad minimalist look that sets concrete bathrooms apart from other bathroom designs.

 We have another blog post you may want to check out filled with Bathroom Design Ideas of all different types of bathrooms.

 Concrete finishes can be applied with different types of texture from smooth to rough.
 In a bathroom you probably will want it to be more on the smooth side, but you can make it however you like if it is a manually applied concrete finish.

-The picture below is not of a bathroom but shows a very textured concrete wall finish in an apartment we renovated in New York.
+The picture below is not of a bathroom but shows a very textured concrete wall finish.

 There are porcelain tiles made to look like concrete.
 There is a wide variety in color texture and sizes.
 This is a good alternative to actual applied concrete finish.
 The larger the pieces the more realistic it will look.